mkhasykov/Verve-HW/DS-Case-Study.md

 ## 2. Feature engineering
 The main instument for finding the most important features would be a measuring classification metrics on a n-fold (n is 3 or 5) cross validaion.
 The metric would be an accuracy, because 70/30 class imbalance is not critical.

-I would generate several features from the orginal features and measure metrics values on all possible subsets of feature sets (it's ok because the number of features at the moment is not huge, in other case one would consider such techniques as SHAP or permutation importance).
+I would generate several features from the original features and measure metrics values on all possible subsets of feature sets (it's ok because the number of features at the moment is not huge, in other case one would consider such techniques as SHAP or permutation importance).

 Let's look at original features and think if it possible to make it more informative and stable for the model: